MW-Imperial/Lab-Book/lab1/lab1.md

 S1xS3 gives dot_product2 = -1.9668e-10
 which is a larger number, because the frequencies are closer, but still minute as the frequencies are orthogonal / have nothing in common with each other
 (S1+S2)XS1 gives dot_product3 = 5.0000e+03
-This is a much larger number because there is a large component of s1 being projected onto itself
+This is a much larger number because there is a large component of s1 being projected onto itself, and the magnitude multiplies with itself through the dot product.

 ![image](https://github.com/user-attachments/assets/282339ef-f8ae-4033-80dc-9c3348c39e65)